adolfogonzalez3/TileAssemblyScripts/TuringMachineGenerator/README.md

 - D -> L
 - D -> R

-<p>Each line in the text file represents a state's id in the Turing Machine.</p>
+Each line in the text file represents a state's id in the Turing Machine.

 An example would be: